propi/rdfrules/http/README.md

     "predicate": "regular expression or condition",  //OPTIONAL
     "object": "regular expression or condition",     //OPTIONAL
-    "graph": "regular expression or condition"       //OPTIONAL },
+    "graph": "regular expression or condition"       //OPTIONAL
+    "inverse": true|false                            //OPTIONAL: if true than map all quads that do not conform to all expressions and conditions.
+Default is false.
+  },
   "replacement": {                      //REQUIRED: if all defined regular expressions or conditions are valid then we replace the quad by defined replacements
     "subject": "replacement"            //OPTIONAL